Laser hair removal is one of the most in-demand beauty treatments among men and women.

 Myth 5: Everyone is a candidate for laser hair removal

-You will learn during training that there are several things to consider when evaluating a client for laser hair removal.
+You will learn during laser training that there are several things to consider when evaluating a client for laser hair removal.
 These include: Fitzpatrick Skin Type, sun tanning habits and exclusionary criteria like medication contraindications, use of exfoliant products, etc. During laser hair removal, light is emitted from the laser and attracted to the dark pigment (melanin) in the hair follicles.
 This means that darker hair may see better results than red, blonde or grey hair.

 Laser Training at National Laser Institute